-Fernando Lechón: Celebrating Kichwa Heritage Through Mural Art
+Fernando Lechón: Celebrating Cultural Heritage Through Mural Art

 A visual journey through indigenous muralism and cultural preservation